ObserveRTC/observer-service/README.md

     sfuRtpPadMaxIdleTimeInS: 600
     # the maximum idle time for an peer connection object after  which it is removed from the repository
     peerConnectionsMaxIdleTime: 300
-    # sets the period for exposing metrics about the number of entries the repository holds
-    exposeMetricsPeriodInMins: 5
     # sets up a timer to evict all expired sfu transport and clients
     # DEFAULT is 5 mins (300 * 1000)
     evictExpiredEntriesPeriodInMs: 300000